stIncMale/stincmale.github.io/_posts/2013-08-01-now-immediate.md

     * ["The Richness of Time"](https://youtu.be/1FJWvEbeBps)\\
       <span class="insignificant">Participants: [Lera Boroditsky](http://lera.ucsd.edu/), [Dean Buonomano](https://en.wikipedia.org/wiki/Dean_Buonomano); moderator: [Brian Greene](https://www.briangreene.org/)</span>

-[^2]: By the way, despite the paper does not mention the term "consistent cut",
+[^2]: By the way, despite the paper not mentioning the term "consistent cut",
     it is widely used by the community when talking about the snapshot algorithm described in the paper.

 [^3]: The word "atomic" is overloaded: it is used both as a synonym of being linearizable (by the way, a `volatile` field in Java is a linearizable register)